DominicKavalary/PingMaker4/README.md

 - DO if name == main for better stuff?
 - possibly also make a main file, and make a pingmaker file and a tracemaker file and import the two into main and just have if main in the main
 - figure out how to do batch processing for less database connections
+- learn docker and make a docker container for db, for scripts, and for web. autoscaling resources?